 Cost share based on percentage of benefiting developers.

-It shall be at the option of the City Council to determine which of the methods listed in subsection 1 of this section shall be used in establishing the most equitable consideration.
+It shall be at the option of the City Council to determine which of the methods listed in this section shall be used in establishing the most equitable consideration.
 Prior to making a decision the City shall notify the benefiting property owner(s) or developers, and inform them of the pending action.
 In making this notification the estimated costs for the improvements shall be presented and the benefiting property owner(s) or developers shall have thirty (30) days from the date of notification in which to decide whether to participate in the initial construction costs or allow the City to determine the best method for compensation as listed in this section.

 The estimated costs for the improvements as presented to the benefiting property shall be based on the lower of two (2) competitive bids secured by the developer installing the services.
 Actual compensation made shall be based on invoices for materials and labor which shall be documented and presented to the City.

 Consideration shall be paid by the benefiting developer or property owner at such time that benefiting lots or property are developed.
-Payment shall be made directly to the developer which installed the improvements or his/her assigned heirs.
+Payment shall be made directly to the developer which installed the improvements or their assigned heirs.
 Recording of the final plat of the benefiting property owner shall be withheld until such consideration has been paid.

 Full consideration shall be due as determined in this section for a period not to exceed five (5) years from the date said improvements are accepted by the City.
-For a period of ten (l10) years immediately following the initial five (5) years, the consideration will be decreased by an amount equal to one-tenth (1/10) annually until such time that fifteen (15) years has lapsed since the acceptance of the improvements by the City from which time the developer will not be entitled to consideration.
+For a period of ten (10) years immediately following the initial five (5) years, the consideration will be decreased by an amount equal to one-tenth (1/10) annually until such time that fifteen (15) years has lapsed since the acceptance of the improvements by the City from which time the developer will not be entitled to consideration.